dxe0s/tryhackme/README.md

-# THM
+# TryHackMe
-Repo to store any writeups/walkthroughs done for TryHackMe rooms
+Repo to store any writeups/walkthroughs done for TryHackMe rooms.